On this page we cover the 4 steps you should take to find out which UK visa you need:

 EU, EEA and Commonwealth citizens

-This category of UK visa types is further split into information for European Union (EU) and European Economic Area (EEA) citizens and Commonwealth citizens.
+This category of UK visa types is nationality-based and is further split into information for European Union (EU) and European Economic Area (EEA) citizens and Commonwealth citizens.

 If you’re an EU or EEA citizen already resident in the UK and intend to stay there, you can apply for either Settled Status or Pre-settled Status through the EU Settlement Scheme.
 The EU Settlement Scheme is open until 30 June 2021 for those meeting the qualification criteria.

-EU and EEA citizens arriving in the UK outside of the EU Settlement Scheme qualification period will have to follow the new Points-based System, which comes into effect on 1 January 2021.
+EU and EEA citizens arriving in the UK outside of the EU Settlement Scheme qualification period will have to follow the new Points-based System, which came into effect on 1 January 2021.

 Commonwealth citizens have two main visa types they are eligible to apply for – as well as being able to apply for many other types of UK visa.
 The UK Ancestry visa is for people who can prove one of their grandparents was born in the UK and who also meet the other eligibility criteria.